Speed Reading Tips: 9 Ways to Minimize Subvocalization

 When you were initially taught to read, you were told to read out loud.
 Once you were fluent enough, your teacher probably told you to start saying the words in your head.
 This is how the habit of subvocalization usually originates.
 Most people continue reading this way for the rest of their lives.
 But if you want to start reading faster, you need to minimize this habit.

 You don’t need to say every word in your head to be able to understand what you are reading.
 When you were younger, it was absolutely necessary to say each and every single word, but now you can extract the meaning of words by simply seeing them.
-You don’t need to pronounce them, out loud or in your head, to get that same understanding.
+You don’t need to pronounce them (out loud or in your head) to get that same understanding.

-Here’s another example of this: if you were reading and came across the year “1977”, you probably wouldn’t vocalize in your head “Nineteen Seventy-Seven.”
+Here’s another example of this: if you were reading and came across the year “1977,” you probably wouldn’t say in your head “Nineteen Seventy-Seven.”
 You would be more likely to understand the year by just seeing the number.
-Or if you saw the number “3,472,382,977”, you probably wouldn’t vocalize the words “three billion, four hundred seventy-two million, three hundred eighty-two thousand, nine hundred and seventy-seven.”
+Or, if you saw the number “3,472,382,977,” you probably wouldn’t subvocalize the words “three billion, four hundred seventy-two million, three hundred eighty-two thousand, nine hundred and seventy-seven.”
 That’s a mouthful.
 For a number like that, you see it and know it’s a big one.
 The understanding comes quickly.
 You don’t subvocalize it.
 If you did, you’d be staring at that number for a while without making progress through the sentence.